| Act V: Song of the VoidA Ranma ½ storyby Brian Randall

 I can't do anything.
 I keep… I try and move to hit him, but I can't!

+It's like my body won't listen to me!"
 "Not without proper cause," the man noted drolly.
 "Observe."

 With that, he streaked from his position in the air, descending on Ukyou